 - Formal application for admission.
 A $20 non-refundable admission fee payable upon application.

-- Must provide official transcripts sent directly from the University Student Records Office or each previously attended institution to the NMSU-A Admissions & Records Office or official transcripts will be accepted if delivered in person only if in a sealed envelope from the granting institution and with current issue date.
+- Must provide official transcripts sent directly from the University Student Records Office of each previously attended institution to the NMSU-A Admissions & Records Office or official transcripts will be accepted if delivered in person only if in a sealed envelope from the granting institution and with current issue date.
 Official transcripts must be received before the date of registration.
 Evaluation of official transcripts is done by the NMSU University Student Records Office.

 - High school transcripts and GED scores will be waived when a student has completed 30 academic semester hours at a previously attended regionally accredited college/university.
 However, these transcripts may be required for Financial Aid.